elshora/interactive-map/README.md

 Interactive map provide a way to add markers on map and relocate it with drag and drop API.
 It also provide a way to add a popup on marker and show the information on it.

-The project is deployed at link-to-your-deployed-project.
+The project is deployed at [link](https://interactive-map-iota.vercel.app/).

 ## Table of Contents